aneuhold/main-scripts/readme.md

 ### 🚧 Commands to be Built

 - `tb refresh` Should refresh everything back to the main branch and run any cleanup as well.
 This might do different things based on the project, and could have a "yes"/"no" prompt to the list of instructions
+- `tb build` to possibly build the project in the current folder depending on the things that are present there.
 - `tb scaffold node` Scaffolds a node project.
 Ideas on steps are below:
   - Intialize git and ask for a repo link and all that (setup a dedicated step / js file for this because it will be re-used)
   - Initialize npm (package.json)